 I mean what do I implicitly teach them about the world if I let my parenting style be dominated by risk aversion?
 How does that help them explore and discover the big wide world they will eventually have to live in.
 Alone.
 Without me.
 Don’t kids need to experience risk and challenge and need to learn how to deal with it?
 And can they do that wrapped in cotton wool?

 Although they may not make the news like a shooting or child abduction, there are equally compelling reasons for giving kids freedom, letting them out into the world to make mistakes and learn.
-So, in the interests of balance, and to remind myself of the importance of this, here’s ten reasons not to give into the urge to wrap kids up in the fluffy stuff.
+So, in the interests of balance, as an antidote to the overprotective parenting impulse, and to remind myself of the importance of this, here’s ten reasons not to give into the urge to wrap kids up in the fluffy stuff.
 At least from time to time.

 10 Reasons to Stop Being a Cotton Wool Parent